Buy Now →

 Simmer over low heat, stirring occasionally, for 15 minutes.

-With a slotted spoon, transfer parsnip ribbons to prepared tray.
+Pass through a fine mesh strainer or use a slotted spoon to transfer parsnip ribbons to prepared tray.
 Discard excess liquid.

 Bake in preheated oven for 30 minutes.
 Gently toss parsnips with a metal spatula, then bake for 10 minutes more.